 Places to Stay in Katsina

-Katsina Motel is a budget hotel in Kastina, Katsina.
-Katsina motel is one of the Nigeria’s finest motels, providing exclusive accommodations, attentive services, and personalized amenities that pamper the leisure traveler, support the business traveler and facilitate great meetings and outstanding events.
+Katsina Motel1 Mohammad Bashar Road, GRA, Katsina.
+Katsina Motel is a budget hotel in?Kastina,?Katsina.?Katsina motel is one of the Nigeria’s finest motels, providing exclusive accommodations, attentive services, and personalized amenities that pamper the leisure traveler, support the business traveler and facilitate great meetings and outstanding events.

 Liyafa Palace HotelIbrahim Badamosi Babagida Way, Off Kano Road, Katsina.
 Liyafa Palace Hotel, located in the heart of Katsina-Nigeria, combines traditional Arabic architecture with modern, spacious accommodations.
 Katsina Airport is a 10-minute drive away and can be reached using the hotel's free airport shuttle service.?Liyafa Palace hotel knows exactly how to give you the perfect stay.
 Liyafa Palace Hotel is a budget hotel in?Katsina.

 Fadama View Motel LimitedOff Yahaya Madaki Way, GRA, Katsina.
 Fadama View Motel Limited is situated in Katsina State, a 13-minute drive from Umar Musa Yaradua airport.
 It features a restaurant and bar.?The onsite restaurant serves Nigerian and African dishes.
 Guests can order drinks at the bar.?Fadama View Motel Limited is an affordable hotel in?Katsina.

 Al-Bhustan Hotels LtdNo 15, Yahaya Madaki Road, Katsina.
 The on-site restaurant serves African cuisine which guests can enjoy in the dining room.
 The hotel provides 24-hour electricity.
 On-site and nearby parking is available.?Car hire, city and airport shuttle services are available at a surcharge fee.
 Laundry and dry cleaning services can also be arranged.

 Katsina Sahara Suite36A Hassan Usman, Katsina.
 The hotel is a 15 minutes? drive from the?airport?and five minutes? drive from?Kanu Transport Line.
 The hotel rooms are categorized into the executive room and executive suite.?Food and drinks are readily available at the restaurant and bar.?Dry cleaning and airport pickup are additional services available at a surcharge fee.
 Onsite parking space is ample.
 Katsina is a beautiful city. ?There is an opportunity to combine both work and pleasure.
 There are fantastic tourist attractions, rich historical sites and fun places to be, but to mention a few.
 A mind that is stretched by a new experience, can never go back to its old dimensions.
 Happy Days are wonderful and happy days are to be experienced at Katsina City.

 People who like this also like...

-KanoKano?is the state capital of Kano State in Northern West, Nigeria.
-It is situated in the Sahelian geographic region, south of the Sahara.?Kano City is the third largest city in Nigeria in terms of geographical size, after Ibadan and Lagos.?Kano is one of the nicest cities to visit in Nigeria.
+KanoKano?is the state capital of?Kano State?in?Northern West, Nigeria.
+It is situated in the?Sahelian?geographic region, south of the Sahara.?Kano City is the third largest city in Nigeria in terms of geographical size, after Ibadan and Lagos.?Kano is one of the nicest cities to visit in Nigeria.

 KadunaThe metropolis is one of the most popular northern cities.
-The city which is naturally an interesting place to visit, and time spent there is usually memorable.
-Interesting places to visit in Kaduna city include the Matsirga waterfall, the Lord Lugard bridge, the Arewa?house, the first church ?
+The city which is naturally an interesting place to visit, and time spent?there?is usually memorable.
+Interesting places to visit in Kaduna?city?include the Matsirga waterfall, the Lord Lugard bridge, the Arewa?house, the first church ?
 St. Bartholomew Anglican Church and a host of others.